Home to the longest river in the world and over 200 pyramids – more than Egypt – these are the most interesting facts about Sudan.

 1. Sudan is a country in Africa bordering the Central African Republic, Chad, Egypt, Eritrea, Ethiopia, Libya and South Sudan.

-2. With an area that represented over 8% of the African continent and almost 2% of the world’s total land area, Sudan was once Africa’s largest country and the world’s 10th largest.
-Since South Sudan became independent, Sudan now ranks as Africa’s third-largest country and the world’s 15th.
+2. With an area that represented over 8% of the African continent and almost 2% of the world’s total land area, Sudan was once Africa’s largest country.
+Since South Sudan became independent, Sudan now ranks as Africa’s third-largest country and the world’s 15th largest.

 3. The wider area of Sudan, known as Ancient Nubia, has been inhabited since Mesolithic times (Middle Stone Age), around 30,000 to 20,000 BC.